cfragiadakis/Crime-Analysis-in-Chicago/README.md

 **2.5 Crime heatmap of Chicago**

-With the Python library folium, we can create a heatmap of Chicago to visualize the density of criminal activity in the city.
+With the library `folium`, we can create a heatmap of Chicago to visualize the density of criminal activity in the city.

 <img src="https://user-images.githubusercontent.com/72870088/212914577-7ab9efd9-8dc9-4a73-806c-dccf724395a0.png" width="599" height= "400" alt="Image Alt Text">